Camille Grammer Kicks Off Memorial Day Weekend In Mint Two-Piece

 Boo!
 2 Cancer surgeries later and I to can post a selfie ????????????
 No makeup heading out to the beach.
 Sunblock on.
 Close up and impersonal 😉 And to those who question why I’m in the sun after skin cancer..
 I still want to enjoy the surf and sun.
 Seems crazy rt but my skin cancer was located where the sun doesn’t shine go figure.
 I’m still here!
 And I went out in the surf for a couple of hours yesterday.
 I caught a few waves on my SUP and it was so much fun!!
 Living life before it’s too late.
 Don’t give up your fight!! #cancersurvivor #cancerwarriors @foundationforwomenscancer #

-Camille Grammer will turn 50 years old on Sept.
+Camille Grammer will turn 50-years-old on Sept.
 2, but you would never know it based on her latest bikini shot.
 But even with those killer abs, the blonde beauty has been upfront about her body image issues.
 Earlier this year, Real Housewives of Beverly Hills fans saw Camille open up to co-star Lisa Rinna as she tried on sexy lingerie despite insisting she was insecure about her body.
 Grammer, who is in remission from stage two endometrial cancer, spent over $1000 on bedroom items but revealed to Rinna that she was nervous about trying on certain things because she didn’t feel secure about her body.

 But based on her latest bikini shot, Camille seems to be just fine with her body.
 She’s also secure about her relationship with Meyer, whom she plans to marry this fall.